 - When students get a question wrong, they receive instant feedback and are shown a lesson to help them understand their mistake.

-- Student enter a remediation mode where they answer 2 similar questions correctly in a row before returning back to practice (questions answered correctly using a "hint" are not counted).
+- Student enter a remediation mode where they answer 2 similar questions correctly in a row before returning back to practice.

 - Teachers will see a notification if students are "stuck" attempting the same question(s) so that you can jump in with additional support.
 Click here to learn more.

 Incomplete Practice assignment (left) and a completed Practice assignment (right)

 - At any time, students can exit Practice and return to the assignment pathway to check their overall progress in the assignment.
 The topic icons will adjust to show its current mastery progress in the assignment.

 - A Practice assignment is complete when all topics in an assignment are mastered.
 A mastered topic is represented by a green checkmark.

 Reviewing their own results

 - To view the results of their past assignments, students can click "Past Work" at the top of their screen while logged in.